Q: Can I apply before I complete my master’s degree?

 Q: The application packet requires a scholarly work or project.
 What should I submit?

 A: You need to determine what to send based on the criteria for this submission: an original scholarly or professional project, product, report or paper.
 Your selection should evidence leadership and scholarship in your field.
 It can be professional or academic work.
 Your abstract must clearly explain, in two to three paragraphs, how the contents of the submission reflects your potential for leadership in education and scholarship at the doctoral level.
 The submission and abstract are important components of the admission process.
 We cannot provide specific suggestions but encourage you to select your submission and construct your abstract very carefully.
 We do not encourage submission of multiple documents, portfolios or videotapes.
 We do not return these materials to you, so copies are encouraged, not originals.

 Q: Is there financial aid to support my doctoral studies?

-.
+A: Learn about Graduate Financial Aid.
 In addition, there are limited openings for doctoral graduate assistants each year

 to support research and scholarly efforts of faculty working in the doctoral program.

 Doctoral graduate assistants will be eligible for tuition remission based on the hours